bonitoo-io/virtual-device/README.md

 {
      "id":"4aecb712-5e9a-40f5-8747-4e418af457aa",
      "timestamp":1680090571347,
-     "appLabel":"lumens",
+     "appLabel":"radiance",
-     "radiance":6.917
+     "lumens":691.7
 }
 ```

-The project contains two main classes:
+The project is drawn together through the base `DeviceRunner` class.
+It also provides a subscriber utility.

-* `DeviceRunner` - which sets up and runs a list of devices.
+* `DeviceRunner` - sets up and runs a list of devices.
-* `Mqtt5Subscriber` - which is included as a simple utility for subscribing to topics and inspecting MQTT broker messaging.
+* `Mqtt5Subscriber` - included as a simple utility for subscribing to topics and inspecting MQTT broker messaging.

 **Configurability**

 Devices are fully configurable using a runner configuration YAML file.
-Internally devices can use a standard numeric or string generator to create values for payload fields.
+Internally devices can use a standard numeric or string generator to create values for primitive payload item fields.
 More sophisticated random value generators can be added through the [Item Plugins](plugins/README.md) interface.

 ## System requirements